D0NN1EDARK0/D0NN1EDARK0/README.md

 hello.

-not much to say about me. im intrested in total drama island + others
+not much to say about me. apart from how im obessed with total drama island

 https://c0demeister.carrd.co/
 <!---